 It would be best to carry a first aid kit to a conference as accidents and injuries can happen at any time, and it is essential to be prepared in an emergency.

-A first aid kit can be helpful in various situations, such as if you or someone else gets a cut, burn, or scrape, or if someone has an allergic reaction or experiences a minor illness.
+A first aid kit can be helpful in various situations, such as if you or someone else gets a cut, burn, scrape, or if someone has an allergic reaction or experiences a minor illness.

 Having a first aid kit on hand can help you quickly and effectively respond to any injuries or illnesses that may arise.